RALIST/game/Wasteland Chronicles.md

 - **Utility and Functionality:** Offers practical benefits like storage space, crafting stations, and social gathering areas.
 - **Community Building:** Encourages interaction and collaboration between players as they visit each other's houses and share resources or ideas.
 ## Part 7:  Economy and Trade System

+- Currency is earned from quests, trading, and exploration.
+Currency sinks include settlement contributions, crafting, and item repair.
+Player trading is facilitated through a secure in-game marketplace with transaction fees to prevent inflation.

 ### Currency